 Olympic bronze medalist Bryon Wilson is back from injury and stronger than ever.
-With his first World Cup win under his belt, he's got a newfound confidence looking towards Sochi.
-(Kirk Paulsen)
+With a World Cup win and a few solid U.S. Championships under his belt, he’s ready to take on the best in the world.
+(Getty Images/Clive Rose)

 Olympians Patrick Deneen and Eliza Outtrim (pictured, center) both put down solid runs to claim the men’s and women’s U.S. titles at Friday’s moguls competition, the opening event of the USANA U.S. Freestyle Championships at Deer Valley.